SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 > As described [here](#spec-file), it's easy to create spec files in your web site.
 The following steps are needed *only* if you are using a CDN for HTTPS tracking and therefore need to configure the spec files there.

-> Unlike AWS CloudFront, you need to already have the spec files (`apple-app-site-assocation` and `assetlinks.json`) hosted elsewhere, such as on a web server.
-Fastly can serve requests for these files without sending the client a `301` "moved permanently" redirect, so it supports Android [autoverifying](#autoverify) your app.
+> Unlike AWS CloudFront, you need to already have the spec files (`apple-app-site-association` and `assetlinks.json`) hosted elsewhere, such as on a web server.
+Fastly can serve requests for these files without sending the client a `301` "moved permanently" redirect, so it supports Android [auto-verifying](#auto-verify) your app.

 1. Set up your secure tracking domain - instructions [here](./enabling-https-engagement-tracking-on-sparkpost/#fastly-create).
 This establishes your tracking domain routing and certificate in Fastly.